 Ethereum is moving to a consensus mechanism called proof-of-stake (PoS) from proof-of-work (PoW).
-This was always the plan as it's a key part in the community's strategy to scale Ethereum via the Eth2 upgrades.
+This was always the plan as it's a key part in the community's strategy to scale Ethereum via upgrades.
 However getting PoS right is a big technical challenge and not as straightforward as using PoW to reach consensus across the network.

 To better understand this page, we recommend you first read up on consensus mechanisms.